1KHA/dhwmk/memory-bank/activeContext.md

 - **File Management:** Need to implement proper file lifecycle management to prevent orphaned files in blob storage
 - **Storage Costs:** Monitor blob storage usage as it's a paid service with usage-based pricing
 - **File Size Limits:** Current implementation has a 25MB file size limit for all file uploads (team registration attachments and milestone submissions)
+- **Database Schema Divergence:** As the project evolves, the SQLite and PostgreSQL schemas might diverge due to database-specific features - need to regularly synchronize schema files
+- **Migration Complexity:** Managing migrations for two different database types adds complexity to the development process
+- **Environment File Management:** Multiple environment files (.env, .env.local, .env.production) need to be kept in sync for proper configuration